replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 ### New Features {#new-features-v2023-03-21-0}
 * Adds [Kubernetes](https://kurl.sh/docs/add-ons/kubernetes) version(s) 1.26.3 1.25.8 1.24.12 1.23.17 1.22.17.
 * Adds preflight check to ensure that a host will not be updated with previous kURL releases.
-* Adds better log information and highlight failures and warning scenarios when migration from Rook.
+* Adds better logging information and highlights failures and warnings when migrating from Rook.

 ### Bug Fixes {#bug-fixes-v2023-03-21-0}
 * Fixes Rook Ceph healthy check by not considering unhealthy when a deployment does not contains the `ceph-version` value properly set caused by a bug into Rook Ceph versions < `1.4.8`.